The poset on connected graphs is Sperner: Matchings between levels

 \end{proof}

-First, we show that if we are below the middle level $\G^{(M)}$, or at least $n$ above the middle level, then it is easy to prove the existence of a complete matching.
+First, we show that if we are below the middle level $\C^{(M)}$, or at least $n$ above the middle level, then it is easy to prove the existence of a complete matching between consecutive levels.